Visual-Language-Guided Task Planning for Horticultural Robots: Results and Discussion

 Higher tool call counts indicate more frequent replanning, corrective actions, and uncertain decision-making.
 Correspondingly, the VLM’s SPL scores remain well below those of humans, even in successful trials.
 This pattern suggests that while the VLM can infer reasonable high-level strategies, it lacks the precision and spatial efficiency of human operators, leading to longer and more circuitous behaviors.
 These behavioral inefficiencies present an important limitation for real-time robotic deployment.

 \textbf{Result 4: Environmental Complexity Degrades VLM Performance}

 Environmental complexity has a pronounced and disproportionate effect on VLM performance.
 In the most challenging environment —characterized by dense foliage, occlusion, irregular geometry, and visual noise—human performance remains perfect (100\% across all categories).
-Zero-shot VLM control, however, degrades substantially.
+Zero-shot VLM performance, however, degrades substantially.
 Success rates fall to 80.95\% in single-plant multi-target tasks (Row 2 in Table \ref{tab:complex.polyculture})and to 27.27\% and 31.58\% in multi-plant conditions (Rows 3 and 4 Table \ref{tab:complex.polyculture}).
 SPL similarly decreases, and tool call counts increase significantly, indicating repeated attempts to re-establish grounding and recover from planning failures.

 These results illustrate that complex visual structure and longer horizon tasks impose a strong burden on the VLM’s spatial reasoning and perception-action grounding.
-Unlike human operators, who leverage contextual understanding and adaptive heuristics, the VLM struggles to maintain consistent target tracking and to plan long-horizon sequences in cluttered environments.
-Thus, scene complexity is a large factor contributing to failure for zero-shot VLM-based control.
+Unlike human operators, who leverage contextual understanding and adaptive heuristics, the VLM struggles to maintain consistent target tracking and to execute coherent long-horizon sequences in cluttered environments.
+Importantly, these failures are unlikely to stem solely from context window limitations.
+Rather, they also reflect the absence of explicit task memory and structured planning mechanisms.
+In our current system, the VLM operates primarily as a reactive high-level decision module, selecting actions based on current observations, instructions, and limited interaction history, without maintaining an explicit representation of task progress.